Wrub/wrub-coinbase/README.md

 # wrub-coinbase

-This is a Coinbase based application, using Vue3, TypeScript, Vite and TailwindCSS
+This is a Coinbase based application, using Vue3, TypeScript, Vite and TailwindCSS.
+Using a external API to fetch data

 ## Project Setup